paulcwarren/spring-content-docs/docs/index.md

 }
 ```

-This defines a simple JPA entity with a few structured data fields; title, authors and keywords and one BLOB field denoted by the @ContentId field.
+This defines a simple JPA entity with a few structured data fields; title, authors and keywords and one Spring Content-managed; @ContentId.
 The structured data fields are handled in the usual way through a `CrudRepository<SopDocument,String>` interface.
-The BLOB field is handled separately with a ContentRepository interface:-
+BLOB Content is handled separately with a ContentRepository interface:-

 ```
 public interface ContentRepository extends ContentRepository<SopDocument, String> {